Ride-The-Lightning/c-lightning-REST/README.md

 - withdraw - Withdraw on-chain funds to an address
 - connect - Connect with a network peer
 - listpeers - Returns the list of peers connected with the node
+- fundchannel - Open channel with a connected peer node

 PRs are welcome! :-)